 There are many possible approaches to launch a new product, and just as many obstacles along the way.
 However, there's a way of assessing the chances of success before diving in full commitment, and that's where the Minimum Viable Product (MVP) comes in.

-If you just want to show people a first version of your product or you want to get an understanding of whether your business idea solves a real problem, creating a MVP is the way to go.
+If you just want to show people the first version of your product or you want to get an understanding of whether your business idea solves a real problem, creating a MVP is the way to go.
 It allows you to avoid unwanted scenarios such as wasting time and money, and you'll surely save months of effort moving in the wrong direction.

 But what is really a MVP?
 It's a concept so widely used, and yet, so hard to get right.
 Let's start by stating what it is not.
 It's not a prototype, nor is it a pre-launch version of a product.
 It's not a beta version of any sorts, and it doesn't precede the real product.
-In software development, it's also not the most valuable player, which has the same initialism, but it's used on completely different areas.
+In software development, it's also not the most valuable player, which has the same initialism, but it's used in completely different areas.

-A MVP is a software development technique, first used by the American entrepreneur Eric Ries, that assures a first working version of the product, with all the needed requirements to make it fulfill its main goal.
+A MVP is a software development technique, first used by the American entrepreneur Eric Ries, that assures a first working version of the product, with all the needed requirements to make it fulfil its main goal.
 It's valuable for users as it is, and has much room for improvement through a set of features that are not considered for the initial version, but can be implemented in a later stage.

 But why shouldn't you go straight to the best possible version of your product?